tnajdek/zotero-api-client/README.md

 <a name="module_zotero-api-client..api..registerAttachment"></a>

 #### api~registerAttachment(fileName, fileSize, mtime, md5sum) ⇒ <code>Object</code>
 Advanced function that will attempt to register existing file with given attachment-item based on known file metadata.
+Can also be used to rename an existing file.
 Can be only used in conjuction with items() and post().
 Use items() to select attachment item for which file is registered.
 Will populate Content-Type, If-Match headers.